 - This fellowship has a value of up to $1,000.

 - A minimum residency of 5 business days is required.

-- In addition to meeting the minimum residency requirements, all award recipients will be required to submit a report of their experiences and work within the archive for the Rose Library blog.
+- In addition to meeting the minimum residency requirements, all award recipients will be required to submit a report of their experiences and work within the archive for the Rose Library Following the Fellows blog.

 - All fellows are paid their award money 4-6 weeks AFTER completion of their visit.

 - The application deadline is February 28, 2020.